bettar/miele-lxiv-easy/README.md

 The directory where this file has been downloaded will be referred to as `EASY_HOME`

-Additionally, you must define the three top-level directories involved in the process:
+Additionally, you must define the three top-level directories involved in the process (or conveniently accept the suggested defaults in STEP 1 below):

 1. *sources*: `SRC` where all the source files will be downloaded
 2. *build*: `BLD`